bitshares/bitshares-ui/app/help/en/gateways/ioxbank.md

 # ioxbank Instant Swap Service
-A Bridge Instant Swap Service is responsible for moving cryptocurrencies between BitShares and other Blockchains.
+ioxbank instant swap service is responsible for moving cryptocurrencies between BitShares and other Blockchains.
 You can easily identify those cryptocurrencies supported by ioxbank, they are prefixed with **IOB.** and marked as featured in dashboard page.

 ## Help Docs
 [https://support.ioxbank.com/docs](https://support.ioxbank.com/docs)